albertaw/nodejs-tutorial/web-servers/README.md

 ### Serving web pages

 Because we want to serve web pages, we will need an HTTP server.
 So we use the `http` module that is built in node.
-HTTP stands for Hyper Text Transfer Protocol.
-HTTP is a means for clients and servers to communicate with each other over the Internet.
+HTTP stands for Hypertext Transfer Protocol.
+HTTP is a means for clients and servers to send messages to each other over the Internet.
 I would call it a language.
 (Though I’m not sure that’s technically correct.)
 The client is the thing requesting information, and the server is the thing sending it.
-And the middle man that operates between the two is the HTTP (web) server.
+And the middle man that operates between the two is the HTTP (web) server (confirm this analogy).
 It is the responsibility of a the web server to manage the requests made by the client.
 If your application did something other than serve web pages it would require a different kind of server.
 For example if you were making an application to send and receive email, you would need an email (SMTP) server.

 In order for the client to send requests to the server it must first connect to the server.
+This process starts when you enter a URL into a web browser.
+When you want to connect to your node app locally, your URL might look like this: `http://localhost:3000/home`.
+A URL has the following structure:

+1. http protocol → http
+2. hostname → localhost
+3. port → 3000
+4. path → /home

-The server must listen for these connections and accept the connection to receive the request.
+In order for the client to establish a connection with the server, the server must listen for and accept the connections.
 In the hello world web server from the Getting Started section we did this with the following code:

 ```js
 http.createServer(…).listen(3000);
 ```

 The `createServer` method creates an object that contains information about our web server.
 The listen method watches for connections to our server.
-So now that we are listening for connections, we can start accepting requests.
+Now that we are listening for connections, we can start accepting requests.
 The `...` that I left out is where our request listener goes.
-This will contain all of the logic for what to do with requests.
+This will contain all of the logic for what to do with the requests.
 Let’s take a look at Alice and Bob to see a web server in action:

 Alice:  Hey Bob, can you GET me the web page at /home?
 Bob:  OK, I see for /home I’m supposed to give you this HTML file.
 Here you go.